Rithika-vennamaneni/inmarket-news-intelligence-agent/README.md

 - NewsAPI free tier limits to 100 requests/day and excludes articles older than 1 month.
 - Frontend backend URL must be set via `VITE_API_URL` env var for non-local deployment.

-## Development Notes
+## Tools Used During Development

-- Agentic IDE used: GitHub Copilot
+**Agentic IDE:** GitHub Copilot (Agent mode)
-- LLM for summarization: Groq llama3-8b-8192
-- All prompts used during development are documented in `PROMPTS.md`
+Used to scaffold and build all three services through structured prompts.
+All prompts are documented in PROMPTS.md.

+**LLM for code generation:** Claude (Anthropic)
+Used to think through architecture decisions, plan prompt structure, debug issues, and review code quality during development.